selmaintelligence/chatgpt_memory_templates/examples/DIST.md

     2. Paste the raw markdown into ChatGPT's text prompt and execute the template instructions.
     3. Optionally you can copy the raw markdown manually from the raw link or access it through ChatGPT's API

+## Template Functionality & Examples
+    1. Memory Segmentation:
+        Purpose: Segments of memory can be activated or deactivated dynamically to improve resource efficiency and manage memory usage based on the task at hand.
+        Example:
+        ```code
+        "Activate the memory segment for virtual file management."
+        "Deactivate the memory segment for code execution."
+        ```

 ## Examples Text Prompt Usage
 ### 1. Basic operations and switching between different simulated environments.
 ```code